Ready to throw down on a new swimmer’s snorkel? Here are reviews of the best swim snorkels for lap swimming.

 Why do some pools not allow swimmer’s snorkels?

-While snorkels have a ton of benefits for swimmers of all ages, there is the safety concern in that it restricts your ability to see forward.
+While snorkels have a ton of benefits for swimmers of all ages, there is a safety concern in that it restricts your ability to see forward.

 Between the straighter head position that a snorkel encourages and the headpiece and mount blocking forward view, snorkels do cut down on vision.